Samsung confirms that hackers stole the source code of the Galaxy

 "There was a security breach in relation to certain internal data of the company.
 According to our initial analysis, the breach includes a source code related to the operation of Galaxy devices, but does not include the personal information of our consumers or employees.
 At present, we do not expect any impact on our business or our customers.
 We have implemented measures to prevent further such incidents and we will continue to serve our customers without interruption ".

-In the case of the recent one of Nvidia, hacker group Lapsus$ attempted to blackmail the company, threatening to leak data online unless Nvidia removed cryptocurrency mining restrictors from some GPUs and made the drivers for these open source graphics cards.
+In the case of the recent Nvidia invasion, the hacker group Lapsus $ tried to blackmail the company, threatening to leak data on the Internet, unless Nvidia removes them cryptocurrency mining restrictors from some GPUs and made the drivers for these open source graphics cards.

 It is unknown at this time what he will do after leaving the post.